-Caught within its own internal war, neighbors were pitted against neighbors.
+Caught within its internal war, neighbors were pitted against neighbors.
 People who had once had goodwill for each other became enemies.
-Almost 300 men died in the Centralia Massacre and more died at a battle of Mt.
+Almost 300 men died in the Centralia Massacre, and more died at a battle of Mt.
 Zion Church north of Columbia.
 With Boone County’s history of conflict, it is not surprising that there are so many lingering spirits in the area.

-The “grey lady”, as the apparition is called, is seemingly benevolent.
+The “grey lady,” as the apparition is called, is seemingly benevolent.
 Usually, she is glimpsed as a fleeting figure in grey, passing through college buildings and creating an almost indescribable presence.
 At other times, she is said to do small favors for students, such as opening windows on hot days, at times, evening completing their ironing.

-Sigma Phi Epsilon Fraternity House — Long ago, this house was owned by a sorority and housed a young Jewish woman in the 1940s.
+Sigma Phi Epsilon Fraternity House — Long ago, a sorority owned this house and housed a young Jewish woman in the 1940s.
 Upon learning that her parents had died in a concentration camp, she hanged herself by fastening a rope to a radiator and jumping from a window.
 Today, the restless spirit “shows” herself in a floating reddish light and through the sounds of footsteps on the stairs and hallway.
-Other eerie happenings include lights turning on, doors opening and showers turning on without the help of human hands.
+Other eerie happenings include lights turning on, doors opening, and showers turning on without the help of human hands.

-However, Johnson was soon discovered and was executed by firing squad under Sarah’s window, as a lesson to other girls who might befriend the enemy.
+However, Johnson was soon discovered and was executed by firing squad under Sarah’s window as a lesson to other girls who might befriend the enemy.
 The distraught Sarah then killed herself.
 Today, it is said that Sarah haunts Senior Hall at the college.

 Tiger Hotel – Dominating Columbia’s skyline since its opening in 1928, the Tiger Hotel has long had a reputation as being haunted.
-Unfortunately, soon after it was built, the great depression hit and the majestic hotel became a flophouse, providing inexpensive housing for transient workers.
+Unfortunately, soon after it was built, the great depression hit, and the majestic hotel became a flophouse, providing inexpensive housing for transient workers.
 In the basement, small partitions were made that had just enough room for a bed and a sink.
 Today, the building is listed on the National Historic Register and is undergoing rehabilitation.
-Also called “Tiger Columns,” it continues to be run as a hotel and also as a retirement center.
+Also called “Tiger Columns,” it continues to be run as a hotel and a retirement center.
 The Tiger Hotel is located at 23 South 8th Street.